Tuesday, July 30, 2013

 Film Guru Lad is here and now to continue the Superman marathon.
 It's time to travel back to the first movie that gave birth to the superhero genre during the late 70s and brought the Man of Steel to a significant era in Hollywood.
 It has been many years since the first Superman movie was released.
 It has never met the standards the series of more recent films set.
 Some of the special effects are now outdated.

 Christopher Reeve is well-matched for the lead role of Superman, giving warmth and outspoken traits to the main hero and proving to the audience that he is the best and the original Man of Steel.
 Margot Kidder was terrific in her role as Lois Lane.
 I'm biased toward the comical portrayal of Lex Luthor, who is not very threatening and only greedy for his real estate obsession.
-While Gene Hackman was a talented actor, his performance was too hammy as he is guilty of overacting and not suited to this character.
+While Gene Hackman was a talented actor, his performance was too hammy as he was guilty of overacting and not suited to this character.
 Marlon Brando did an excellent job in his outstanding portrayal of Jor-El.

 Also, a big bonus for the crystal landscapes of Krypton and the actor Terence Stamp for another standout role as General Zod, KNEEL BEFORE ZOD!
 The music score is done again by John Williams, and it's here that he makes another of his best film scores.
 He is now at the top of his game.